jolinchen0102/Chess-AI/README.md

 ## Base Line: Greedy Expansion

-Each pieces are assigned with a value indicating their importance: $pawn=1, knight=5, bishop=5, rook=10, queen=50, king=500$.
+Each pieces are assigned with a value indicating their importance: pawn=1, knight=5, bishop=5, rook=10, queen=50, king=500​.
 Greedy search tree expansion utilizes the class TreeNode to generates all possible moves of the current game state and store in its children list.
 The detailed implementation is listed below:

 1. Initialize the root node of the tree by constructing a TreeNode with the value [self.chessboard] and set it to `self.initialstate`

 2. Initialize depth = 1, construct a loop to keep searching and calling func- tion all possible `moves()` in the class RulesEnforcer to generate all possible moves for each pieces and append to the children list.
 Calling function make hypothetical `move()` to obtain the starting and ending coordinates for the leaf nodes.
-Iterate until $depth > predefined depth$
+Iterate until depth > predefined depth​

 3. Sets the generated game states (list of class TreeNode) to self.initial state in order to facilitate minimax search